usetech-llc/api/substrate/extrinsics.md

 ### removeMember(who: `Address`)
 - **interface**: api.tx.elections.removeMember
 - **summary**: Remove a particular member from the set.
-This is effective immediately.
+This is effective immediately and the bond of the outgoing member is slashed.
 If a runner-up is available, then the best runner-up will be removed and replaces the outgoing member.
 Otherwise, a new phragmen round is started.
 Note that this does not affect the designated block number of the next election.  # <weight> #### State Reads: O(do_phragmen) Writes: O(do_phragmen) # </weight>

 ### removeVoter()
 - **interface**: api.tx.elections.removeVoter
 - **summary**: Remove `origin` as a voter.
 This removes the lock and returns the bond.  # <weight> #### State Reads: O(1) Writes: O(1) # </weight>

+### renounceCandidacy()
+- **interface**: api.tx.elections.renounceCandidacy
+- **summary**: Renounce one's intention to be a candidate for the next election round.
+3 potential outcomes exist: - `origin` is a candidate and not elected in any set.
+In this case, the bond is unreserved, returned and origin is removed as a candidate. - `origin` is a current runner up.
+In this case, the bond is unreserved, returned and origin is removed as a runner. - `origin` is a current member.
+In this case, the bond is unreserved and origin is removed as a member, consequently not being a candidate for the next round anymore.
+Similar to [`remove_voter`], if replacement runners exists, they are immediately used.

 ### reportDefunctVoter(target: `Address`)
 - **interface**: api.tx.elections.reportDefunctVoter